Knotx/knotx/documentation/src/main/wiki/Architecture.md

-[TO REVIEW]
 #Architecture

-Knot.x can be treated as tool which fetches requested templates from Repository and processes those templates.
-So requests from site visitor are first seen by Knot.x.
+A simplified description of Knot.x can be `a tool which converts a static page (template) into dynamic page driven by data provided by microservices`.
+Page visitor requests are directed to Knot.x.
 Then Knot.x calls Repository for the template, split this template to static / dynamic fragments and process those fragments.
 Finally it calls external services if required.